mkadlof/nf_pipeline/README.md

-# Nextflow experimental pipeline for the analysis of the SARS-CoV-2 genome
+# Nextflow experimental pipeline for the SARS-CoV-2 WGS data

 This is experimental pipline used for the analysis SAR-CoV-2 genome, and exploration of the [Nextflow](https://www.nextflow.io/docs/latest/index.html) framework.